-Click here for a Sketch Map of Ranmore Common, showing approximate positions of the various cottages and other Estate buildings, and their relationship to Denbies House, St Barnabas Church, Rectory and School.
+Click here for a Sketch Map of Ranmore Common, showing approximate positions of the various Estate buildings, farms and cottages, and their relationship to Denbies House, St Barnabas Church, Rectory and School.

-Westwards from the Mansion, near the junction of Ranmore Common Road was the Dispensary where twice a week doctors from Dorking or Bookham visited to attend the Estate employees and their families.
+Westwards from the Mansion, near the junction of Ranmore Common Road and Ranmore Road, was the Dispensary where twice a week doctors from Dorking or Bookham visited to attend the Estate employees and their families.
 The Dispensary was also a school to teach the daughters of the Estate workers how to be domestic servants in a great house.
-Usually four students (some of them sisters of men on the War Memorial) trained there under the supervision of a Matron.
-After twelve months the girls were kitted out with uniforms and either absorbed into the Denbies household or found good situations in other big houses.
+There were usually four students (some of them sisters of men on the War Memorial) being trained there under the supervision of a Matron.
+After a year the girls were kitted out with uniforms and either absorbed into the Denbies household or found good situations in other big houses.

 FARMS AND COTTAGES

-Near the Post Office at Snookes Hatch the road forks: the righthand track descends to Dorking, passing West Cottage, oldest cottage on Ranmore.
-For a time after 1910 West Cottage was the home of Estate bailiff Allen Baker whose sons Ernest Richard and Edward George served, respectively in WW1 and WW2.
+Near the Post Office at Snookes Hatch the road forks: the righthand track (now called Ranmore Road) descends to Dorking, passing West Cottage, the oldest cottage on Ranmore.
+For a while after 1910 West Cottage was the home of Estate bailiff Allen Baker whose sons Ernest Richard and Edward George served, respectively, in WW1 and WW2.
 Edward George, RAF Volunteer Reserve, was killed and is remembered on the War Memorial and on a plaque in the churchyard.

-From Snookes Hatch and the road to Dorking, the lefthand track (now part of Ranmore Common Road) passes St Barnabas Church, the School and the Rectory, the gates of Denbies House, and North Lodge (home in 1911 of John Ansell, gardener and brother of WW1 casualty Albert Ansell).
-Then the road turns sharp left to descend the steep hill on its way to Bookham and Westhumble.
+From Snookes Hatch, the lefthand track (now part of Ranmore Common Road) passes St Barnabas Church, the School and the Rectory, the gates of Denbies House, and North Lodge (home in 1911 of John Ansell, gardener and brother of WW1 casualty Albert Ansell).
+Then Ranmore Common Road turns sharp left to descend the steep hill on its way to Bookham and Westhumble.
 After another sharp (right-hand) bend, it passes Keeper’s Cottage, in 1911 the home of James Smallpiece, the senior gamekeeper, and by the 1930s of his successor Arthur Walder.
 In the 1970s Walter Hitchcook, Estate Bailiff and former gamekeeper, was living there in retirement with his wife.

 Beyond North Lodge another track goes straight ahead, past Dairy (or Home) Farm where cows provided milk and cream for the Mansion.
-James Buckland, cowman. and brother of Frederick of the War Memorial, lived at No 2 Dairy Cottages.
-No 1 Dairy Cottages was later home to several Denbies butlers and their families.
-(These cottages almost certainly predate Thomas Cubitt’s purchase of the Estate, probably dated 1816 – this is probably also true of other cottages.)
+James Buckland, cowman, and brother of Frederick of the War Memorial, lived at No 2 Dairy Cottages.
+No 1 Dairy Cottages was home to several Denbies butlers and their families.
+(These cottages almost certainly predate Thomas Cubitt’s 1850 purchase of the Estate, probably about 1816 – this may well be true of other cottages.)

-Further along this road was the Fort (one of a chain of lightly fortified forts along the ridge of the chalk downs).
+Further along this track was the Fort (one of a chain of lightly fortified forts along the ridge of the chalk downs).
 Abandoned in 1905, it was used as two dwellings and a grain store before being demolished in the 1970s.
 George Bradley (brother of Ernest of the War Memorial) lived in part of Fort Cottages in 1911 with his wife and a lodger, Walter Hitchcock, then under gamekeeper).
 At the end of the road was Ashcombe Cottage where the track descends the steep, wooded hill as a narrow, flinty footpath.
 One might wonder why a simple Estate cottage (where Richard Ansell, the Estate foreman, lived in 1891, and Arthur Walder, gamekeeper, in 1911) was built of impressive Bath stone like the nearby church.

-The Estate had several lodges.
-As well as North Lodge (see above), the main London Road Lodge north of Bradley Farm served the main access road to the Mansion (called Mickleham Drive, now “Denbies Drive” and part of the North Downs Way).
-In 1911 the “Carriage Drive Manager”, John Edmund Monk, lived here with his family (in WW1 one son became a prisoner of war).
+The Estate had several lodges and drives.
+As well as North Lodge (see above), there was the main London Road Lodge north of Bradley Farm serving the principal access road to the Mansion (the Mickleham Drive, now called “Denbies Drive” and part of the North Downs Way).
+In 1911 the “Carriage Drive Manager”, John Edmund Monk, lived in this lodge with his family (in WW1 one son was a prisoner of war).
 In the 1930s the lodge was demolished for the widening of the A24; a replacement was built, near the bridge carrying the London South Coast railway over the drive (photo right).

 The Cubitts were obviously good employers and seemed to keep their staff and workers a long time.
-This photograph taken at a Harvest Home in 1934 shows men with 20 years’ service on the Estate, surrounding three successive Lord Ashcombes.
+The photograph below, taken at a Harvest Home in 1934, shows men with 20 years’ service on the Estate, surrounding three successive Lord Ashcombes.
 A copy of this photo seems to have been owned by every family on the Estate.